harisont/formal-to-some-extent-notes/Morphology.md

 It’s often useful to talk about morphology and syntax together (__*morphosyntax*__) because some things are expressed morphologically in a language and syntactically in another.

 #### Grammar
 One could also argue that syntax and morphology are so closely related that they should not be distinguished one from the other.
 Assuming this, we shall talk instead of __*grammar*__ (i.e. syntax + morphology).
 Traditional (classical) grammar tends adopt a _prescriptive_ approach.
-Nowadays, however a descriptive approach is preferred, based on the analysis of collections of real-world language samples.
+Nowadays, however, a descriptive approach is preferred, based on the analysis of collections of real-world language samples.

 ##### Structural analysis
 One of the methods applied by those who follow a descriptive approach is called _structural analysis_.
 It investigates the distribution of forms in a language by checking what forms can fit certain "test frames".
 Example: